Workplace diversity has become a hot button issue and a top priority for recruitment departments.

 If there are least two minority candidates in the final candidate pool:

-One of the main barriers to increasing workplace diversity is lacking an official workplace diversity recruitment policy or system.
+One of the main barriers to increasing workplace diversity is lacking an official diversity recruitment policy or system.

 Good intentions aren’t enough to overcome pipeline issues and unconscious biases that interfere with hiring both the best candidates and hiring more diverse candidates.
 Recruiters and talent acquisition departments need organizational support to put into place a system that has shown itself to be effective at increasing workplace diversity.

-New people analytics technology is enabling recruiters and talent acquisition professionals to automate the most tedious and time-consuming part of their day: screening resumes and shortlisting candidates.
+Technology that uses AI is enabling recruiters and talent acquisition professionals to automate the most tedious and time-consuming part of their day: screening resumes and shortlisting candidates.

 This allows you to have a system that objectively and consistently applies shortlisting criteria across all candidates, which reduces problems related to compliance and discrimination.